Ministry of Highways and Infrastructure (Saskatchewan)

 The Ministry of Highways is divided into the Operations, Policy and Programs, and Corporate Services Divisions and the Communications Branch.
 The ministry is the employer of over 1,476 employees diversified amongst 105 communities in Saskatchewan.
-The current Minister of Highways and Infrastructure is Fred Bradshaw.
+The current Minister of Highways and Infrastructure is David Marit.

 Operations Division

 The Operation Division has the responsibility of maintaining 9249 km of asphalt concrete pavements, 4929 km of granular pavements, 6102 km of thin membrane surface (TMS) highways, 5621 km of gravel highways, 171 km of ice roads, 805 km bridges, 453 km large culverts, 12 ferries, one barge and 17 northern airports.
 Operational maintenance includes surface repair activities like crack filling, sealing, and patching; snow and ice control; pavement marking; signing; and ferry operations.
 Along with engineering, construction and design of the provincial road network, the operations division provides regulations, inspections and advice to the rural municipalities (R.M.) for the municipal road network.